howardmann/Tutorials/regular_expressions.md

 2. Ranges
 3. Character classes
 4. Quantifiers
+5. Ruby .match method
+6. Ruby .scan method
+7. Ruby ^ and $ validators
+8. Ruby flags
+9. Regex greedy vs reluctant <-- This is a common issue, look at the examples

 ## 1. Approximate equality
 Regular expressions are used on strings to search and filter.
 Syntax for regular expressions is outlined below, where =~ represents approximate equality and / / represents the syntax where regular expressions are written.